Scybin/scyline/README.md

 <a name="welcome"></a>
 ## ⌨️ Welcome

-Scyboard is a custom, open-source mechanical keyboard designed for ergonomic comfort and wireless functionality.
-Inspired by the Sweep and Corne keyboards, scyboard builds on these layouts and design principles.
-Every aspect was created using open-source tools, making it easy to modify, build, and share.
+Chitin is a custom, open-source mechanical keyboard designed for ergonomic comfort, wireless functionality, and trackball.
+The design is built off my original design scyboard, a minimal keyboard design.

 <a name="features"></a>
 ## ⚙️ Features